rkapl123/DBAddin/docs/README.md

 DBAddin is a ExcelDNA based Add-in for Database interoperability.

-First, DBaddin provides DB Functions (see [DBFuncs User-doc](DBFuncs.md)), which are an alternative to the Excel built-in MSQuery (integrated statically into worksheets having severe limitations in terms of querying and constructing parameterized queries (MS-Query allows parameterized queries only in simple queries that can be displayed graphically)).
+First, DBAddin provides DB Functions (see [DBFuncs User-doc](DBFuncs.md)), which are an alternative to the Excel built-in MSQuery (integrated statically into worksheets having severe limitations in terms of querying and constructing parameterized queries (MS-Query allows parameterized queries only in simple queries that can be displayed graphically)).

 Next, methods for working with database data ([DBModifications](DBModif.md): DBMapper, DBAction and DBSequences) are included.
 This also includes a row entry oriented way to modify data in so called DBSheets (see [DBSheets](DBSheets.md)).